Guadalupe River watershed: Health effects

 Methylmercury is known for impairing neurological development in fetuses, infants, and small children.
 Exposure in the womb from a mother's consumption of contaminated fish and shellfish can harm a baby's newly developing brain and nervous system.
 There are notable impacts on cognitive thinking, memory, attention, language, and fine motor and visual spatial skills in children that have been exposed to methylmercury in the womb.
 Methylmercury also causes a number of problems in adults, including impairment of the peripheral vision,"pins and needles" feelings, usually in the hands, feet, and around the mouth, lack of coordination of movements, impairment of speech, hearing, walking, and muscle weakness.

 Environmental effects

 Methylmercury that bioaccumulates in fish and the fish and other animals that eat them can reach harmful levels very quickly.
 Just how high these levels are depends on several factors, such as local non-air releases of mercury, naturally occurring mercury in soils, physical and biological properties of the water-body in question, and the age, size, and types of food the fish eats.
 Birds and mammals that eat fish are the most affected in the ecosystem because of their placement as predators in the food chain.
-Effects of methylmercury exposure on wildlife include death, as well as reduced fertility, slower growth and development, and abnormal behaviors that can drastically effect the animals survival.
+Effects of methylmercury exposure on wildlife include death, as well as reduced fertility, slower growth and development, and abnormal behaviors that can drastically affect the animals survival.